House Passes Trump's U.S.-Mexico-Canada Trade Agreement

 The House of Representatives on Thursday approved legislation championed by President Donald Trump that will revamp the North American Free Trade Agreement (NAFTA) with overwhelming bipartisan support.

-The U.S.-Mexico-Canada Agreement (USMCA), passed by a vote of 385-41, will modernize the U.S.’s trading relationships with neighbors Canada and Mexico and represents a key component of President Trump’s economic agenda.
+The U.S.-Mexico-Canada Agreement (USMCA), passed by a vote of 385-41, will modernize the U.S.’s trading relationships with neighbors Canada and Mexico and represents a major victory for President Trump and his administration.
 38 House Democrats opposed the bill, while two Republicans and Rep. Justin Amash (I-MI) voted against it.
 The bill will now go to the Senate, where it will sit until the conclusion of the upper chamber’s impeachment trial.
 Its passage comes one day after the House approved two articles of impeachment — abuse of power and obstruction of justice — against the president.

+The USMCA aims to increase U.S. auto production and U.S. farmers’ access to the Canadian market.
+It will also allow Canadians to purchase additional U.S. products online without duties and usher in new rules for e-commerce.

 U.S. Trade Representative Robert Lighthizer, one of the key negotiators behind the agreement, lauded its passage, stating the agreement is expected to create up to 589,000 U.S. jobs and spur additional economic growth.